The new grid is all about software.

 To ensure we are getting the most out of our investment, we need to make sure our test equipment satisfies at least minimal requirements for C-HIL testing.
 For power electronics converters, we need:

-- execution of high-fidelity models with a very small simulation time-step (typically below 1us)
+- execution of high-fidelity models with a very small simulation time-step (typically below 1 μs, and as low as 200 ns),

-- ultra fast Digital IO to support high switching frequencies (typically below 10ns for converters switching above 100kHz)
+- ultra-fast Digital IO, to support high switching frequencies (typically below 10 ns, and as fast as 3.5 ns, for converters switching above 100 kHz).

 With minimal requirements satisfied, we can start exploring additional benefits that different HIL concepts or integrated HIL vendors can provide for particular applications, like expert support, test automation capabilities, test driven development capacity, configuration management, etc.